BJL156/OpenGL-Game-Test/README.md

 # OpenGL Game Test
-This is my test on making a "game engine" and it was created with C++ and modern OpenGL.
-The game test supports texture rendering, also solid color rendering and text rendering.
+This is my first ever test on making a "game engine" and it was created with C++ and modern OpenGL.
+The game test supports texture rendering, also solid color rendering and text rendering. **It is also quite important to note that I am learning from https://learnopengl.com so code may look similar because I learn, following and use their tutorials so I can make this engine.**

 ## Front End
 Games are written in the `Main.cpp` file.
 Similar to many game frame works.
 The code below creats a window and draws a red square.